gorkalarralde/M5Racing/README.md

            - https://amzn.eu/d/dzelCKM

+ - 6 - IR TIRE TEMPERATURES

- - 6 - Includes "check-by-Colour "values and alerts for too low temperature.
+   - Includes "check-by-Colour "values and alerts for too low temperature.
 At car setup, includes camber tips for optimum performance with 3 zone data logging: outside, middle and inside temps for each car tire or left, centre and right temps for each motorcycle (bike) tire.

  - 7 - Ambient temperature, pressure and humidity.
 Includes alerts for too low ambient temperature.